MartinLykke/React-Food-Ordering-Website/README.md

-Project uses HTML, CSS, Bootstrap, Javascript, React, firebase firestore + authentication
+This web app is build from scratch.
+I used HTML, CSS, Bootstrap, Javascript, React, firebase firestore + authentication

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).